 You’ve tried heat packs, gentle stretching, and over-the-counter medication, but the pain just won’t quit.
 While at-home care can be effective, it has its limits.
 Most minor back pain tends to improve within a month.
 If yours has lasted longer than that without significant improvement, it’s a clear sign that you need a different approach.
 Seeing a doctor isn’t giving up; it’s taking the next logical step toward recovery.
 A specialist can offer advanced diagnostic tools and therapies that provide more effective and lasting relief.
 You can learn more about becoming a patient by visiting our Patient Center.

-Get Lasting Relief with a Pain Management Specialist
+Why a Pain Management Specialist Can Help

 If your post-spinal backache isn’t getting better with at-home care, it might be time to see a specialist.
 While your primary care doctor is a great starting point, a pain management expert has specialized training and tools to address complex or persistent back pain.
 They can dig deeper to find the root cause of your discomfort and offer a wider range of solutions beyond standard treatments.